SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

 ### Normalization
 - Normalization is off by default.
 Normalization sets the peak of the recorded stems to be at 0dB (as loud as possible without distorting).
-  - Normalization can be turned on in the ste mexport configuration menu located at: `SONG\EXPORT STEMS\CONFIGURE EXPORT\NORMALIZATION`
+  - Normalization can be turned on in the stem export configuration menu located at: `SONG\EXPORT STEMS\CONFIGURE EXPORT\NORMALIZATION`

+### Song FX
+- Song FX are excluded by default.
+They can be included in the stem export configuration menu located at: `SONG\EXPORT STEMS\CONFIGURE EXPORT\SONG FX`

 ### Clip Stem Loop Points